xu/openapi/source/index.html.md

 ## Deposit and Withdraw

 ### Q1：Why the API returns error 'api-not-support-temp-addr' when withdrawing?
-A：User has to include the address into the pre-defined address table on Huobi official website before withdrawing through API.
+A：User has to include the address into the pre-defined address table on Huobi Korea official website before withdrawing through API.

 ### Q2：Why the API returns error 'Invaild-Address' when withdraw USDT?
 A：USDT locates on multiple chains, therefore the withdraw order should clearly specify which chain the withdrawal goes to.
 See the table below: